grafana/integration-sample-apps/sample-apps/apache-solr/README.md

-# Apache Solr and ZooKeeper Cluster Sample App
+# Apache Solr and ZooKeeper Cluster sample app

 This sample application creates 3 VMs each with an Apache Solr and ZooKeeper instance, integrated with Grafana Agent for metric and log collection.
 This sample app utilizes cloud-init and Make commands to facilitate the setup, configuration, and monitoring of Apache Solr and ZooKeeper instances.